Table of contents

 This image shows the Privy by IDfy DPDP compliance platform

-Privy’s product page describes Consent Lifecycle Management, Continuous Compliance and Risk Management, and Personal Data Discovery and Governance.
+Its product coverage includes Consent Lifecycle Management, Continuous Compliance and Risk Management, and Personal Data Discovery and Governance.
 It also lists consent governance, Data Principal Rights Management, Cookie Manager, PIAs, Incident Management, Third-Party Risk Management, Data Compass, and audit evidence.

 Key features: